SharadChoudhury/Hadoop-Project/README.md

 ## Conclusion

 This ETL project demonstrates the process of extracting, transforming, and loading NYC taxi data for analysis.
-The infrastructure setup, data ingestion into RDS and HBase, MapReduce processing, and optional result exporting to RDS are covered in this project.
+The infrastructure setup, data ingestion into RDS and into HBase using Sqoop, MapReduce processing and exporting results to RDS are covered in this project.

 ## Note